|

 LINKS

-The most authoritative Paul Williams fansite out there
+The most authoritative Paul Williams fansite out there.

 Jessica Harper's own "official" website, with an emphasis on her books and CD's for children, which we at The Swan Archives think are a blast by the way: the songs are well produced, witty and interesting, with a lot more variety in rhythms and percussion and far better musicianship and songwriting than any other music for children we've ever heard.
 Ms. Harper's sly wit and sense of fun is evident throughout.
 Very listenable for adults as well as kids...great stuff!
 Check it out!

 Peter Elbling's (Harold Oblong) own "official" website, with information on his recent work, including his Archie the Anteater video and his book, The Food Taster, which we at The Swan Archives thoroughly enjoyed.
 The Food Taster is an exciting and funny page-turner about a fellow who gets a job being the food taster (as in testing for poison) for a despicable 16th century duke with many enemies.
 Lots of doublecrosses, outsmartings, poisonings, unexpected turns of events, duplicity, and romance.
-Our principal archivist usually abhors perfection in anyone but himself, but is willing to make an exception here.
+Our Principal Archivist usually abhors perfection in anyone but himself, but is willing to make an exception here.

-Romain Desbiens' fan site; always a good read, frequently updated, mostly in French
+Romain Desbiens' fan site; always a good read, frequently updated, mostly in French.

 Some images not loading?
 Try refreshing the page, but wait for all the images to load BEFORE clicking on any of the pop-up links.
 (Some browsers stop loading images as soon as you click on anything in the page.)

-All inquiries should be directed by email to archivist at swanarchives.org.
+Inquiries may be directed by email to archivist at swanarchives.org.
 The words "grand guignol" appear nowhere on this site.
-All website text, design, and coding is Copyright 2006-2008, Ari the Principal Archivist.
-No claim is made to the copyrighted works, trademarks or service marks of 20th Century Fox or A&M Records, and The Swan Archives is in no way affiliated with either company.
+All website text, design, and coding is Copyright 2006-2024, Ari the Principal Archivist.
+No claim is made to the copyrighted works, trademarks or service marks of Harbor Productions, 20th Century Fox or A&M Records, and The Swan Archives is in no way affiliated with any of these entities.